 Q: What if I need to cancel?

 Sometimes, despite your best efforts, life can be unpredictable and chaotic.
 I understand how hard it can be to attend appointments when you are stressed out or ill.
 When you are unable to use your scheduled appointment, someone else who wanted that slot might not be able to get the services they need.
 For this reason, I have a strict cancellation policy.
 You can cancel your appointment in advance by emailing me directly at gavi at ansarapsychotherapy.com (substituting the ‘@’ symbol in place of the word ‘at’).

-- Cancellation 48 hours before your session: full fees refunded, no cancellation fee
+- Cancellation 48 hours before your distance session: full fees refunded

-- Cancellation 24 hours before your session: fees refunded minus $50 cancellation fee
+- Cancellation 48 hours before your in person session: $50 cancellation fee

-- No show or cancellation under 24 hours before your session: Full fees charged, no refund
+- No show or cancellation with under 24 hours of notice: Full fees charged, no refund

 Please make sure to reschedule or cancel as soon as possible to avoid cancellation fees.

 Cancellation policy for NDIS and MediBank Private rebated sessions:

 If you are using NDIS or MediBank Private rebates for our sessions, please refer to your plan to determine the applicable cancellation policy.
 NDIS sessions under COVID-19 provisions current require full payment for services unless you have notified me of your cancellation 10 days prior to our session.